<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 1. In the Okta Admin Console, navigate to Security > Device integrations.

-2. Click the Certificate Authority tab.
+2. Select the Certificate Authority tab.

 5. Upload the certificate (CER file) to the Trusted Certificate Profile in the MDM.

-For the most accurate instructions on configuring the Trusted Certificate Profile for the MDM, including what to do if utilizing a private CA (BYO CA), see our Manual Chapter on "Configure a Certificate Authority ".
-This manual provides comprehensive instructions to aid in successful implementation:
+Review the Configure a Certificate Authority manual for instructions on configuring the Trusted Certificate Profile for the MDM, including utilizing a private CA. This manual provides comprehensive instructions to aid in successful implementation:

 Loading

-Device Management SCEP Profile Error "SCEP: Certificate enroll failed.
+Okta Device Management SCEP Profile Error "Certificate enroll failed.
 Result: (The hash value is not correct.)"